ShanaFoster/configure-ad/README.md

 </p>
 <p>
-"The above display me logging to the Domain Controller after it has been fully configured."
+The above display logging to the Domain Controller after it has been fully configured.

 </p>
 <br />